 So, this is the best news of all: to qualify as a business, you simply need to decide you’re in business and then try to make as much money as possible.
 Chances are, you’re already doing that.
 To file as a business, simply attach a Schedule C to your individual tax return, claim your business tax deductions, and the IRS will automatically treat you like a sole proprietor, i.e. business owner.

-Claiming business tax deductions does invite more scrutiny from the IRS, however, so if you would like to play it safe in the eyes of the government, the IRS provides this checklist for making your business official.
+Claiming business tax deductions does invite more scrutiny from the IRS, however, so if you would like to play it safe in the eyes of the government, here is a checklist for making your business official.
 The Creative Independent also provides this wonderful guide for starting a new business written by Kelly Bethke.
 Even if you’ve been “in business” for years, it’s worth your time to revisit these steps as having a written business plan, the proper licenses, and an official business bank account will keep you in good standing with the IRS.

 Tax forms might seem like a jumble of numbered documents, each one more complicated than the next, but hopefully this overview will help you make sense of which forms you actually need to fill out and/or make sure you receive based on your situation.

 No matter what type of business entity you decide to set up and file as, you must always file Form 1040 - US Individual Income Tax Return.
 This is the holy grail of tax documents, which everyone must file.
 The deadline to file this form every year is usually April 15th.